Parsons Paris is located in the heart of

 throughout the city.
-For a yearly subscription, Velib’ users can make an unlimited number of trips of under thirty minutes each day.
+For a yearly subscription, Velib’ users can make an unlimited number of trips of under 30 minutes each day.
 Trips over 30 minutes incur a small fee.

 Students can travel by train all over

 France and across Europe by train.
 Each of Paris’ seven main train stations has its own history and personality reflecting the regions and countries it serves.
 The Montparnasse station, located a few miles south